eunsongkoh/eunsongkoh/README.md

 🏫 I'm a 2nd Year Computing Science Student!

-👾 Currently, I'm interested in full stack development, software engineering, and product management!
+👾 Currently, I'm interested in full stack development, cloud computing, software engineering, and product management!

 🕺 You can check out all of my personal projects here!